Building A Budget With Allocations - All Flexibility Levels

 Staffing Allocations

-Staff for PK programs are allocated using a staffing ratio to ensure that each classroom has required staff.
+Staff for PK programs are allocated using a staffing ratio to ensure that each classroom has the required number of staff.
 Every PK classroom will have at least two staff members – one lead teacher and one instructional aide.

-The ECE weight is 0.3 times the base weight thus schools will receive an additional $1,792 for every ECE aged student that is a flexible allocation to be used in support of your ECE programming.
-This funding amount will be visible in your Student Based Budgeting (SBB) – Local allocation in the budgeting application and calculated on your budget worksheet.
+The ECE weight is 0.3 times the base weight.
+This funding amount will be visible in student-based budgeting (SBB) – local allocations in the budgeting application and calculated on your budget worksheet.

-The ELC weight is 0.85 times the base weight thus Military Road and Stevens Early Learning Center receive a different Early Learning Center Weight of $5,973 per student.
+The ELC weight is 0.85 times the base weight, thus Military Road and Stevens Early Learning Center receive a different Early Learning Center weight per student.

 Budgeting Recommendations